github/docs/content/osmand/widgets/radius-ruler.md

 ## Use cases

-These instruments are good for:

--Field area measure
+- Field area measure
--Boat trip calculation
+- Boat trip calculation
--Trekking, walking, hiking.
+- Trekking, walking, hiking.

 ## How to use it